programmerraja/React-Js-Resource-/README.md

 A repository with collection of learning resource for learning  react js

 # Motivation
-<p> hello guys i recenty learn react js so i decided to share my learning resource with you guys so it will  help you learn react js fast </p>
+<p> Hello guys i recenty learn react js so i decided to share my learning resource with you guys so it will  help you learn react js fast </p>

 # what is react js?